Omni-Thinker: Scaling Multi-Task RL in LLMs with Hybrid Reward and Task Scheduling: Introduction

-To address this, we propose \textsc{Omni-Thinker}, a unified RL framework that enables LLMs to learn from both rule-based and generative supervision across tasks.
+We address this challenge with \textsc{Omni-Thinker}, a unified RL framework that enables LLMs to learn from both rule-based and generative supervision under a single policy.
 Building on \textit{Reinforcement Learning with Verified Reward (RLVR)}, our method integrates symbolic verifiers with \textit{LLM-as-a-Judge} evaluations~\citep{zheng2023judging, zhang2024generativerm} to handle subjective tasks.
-We further show that curriculum training, which sequences tasks from structured to open-ended based on \textit{Backward Transfer (BWT)} measurements of task forgettability, significantly improves generalization and reduces forgetting.
-Across four domains, it achieves average gains of 5.2\% and 9.1\% over joint training and model merging, respectively.

-Our key contributions are: (1) We propose \textsc{Omni-Thinker}, a unified framework that supports both verifiable and generative supervision under a single policy, scaling RL across four diverse domains.
-(2) We show that \textit{LLM-as-a-Judge} enables scalable reward signals for open-ended tasks, extending GRPO beyond rule-based domains.
-(3) We demonstrate that not all multi-task training strategies are equally effective.
-Curriculum-based task scheduling outperforms uniform sampling and improves generalization in multi-task RL.
+Our curriculum is forgetting-aware; it is guided by backward transfer (BWT), where BWT denotes test-performance backward transfer computed on a normalized, task-specific test metric.
+Ordering task training according to this signal yields effective curricula across heterogeneous domains.
+We show that the final accuracy of model after curriculum learning is well predicted by {\it forgettability} ranking, even under simplifying assumptions.
+Empirically, we observe complementary entropy dynamics, fine-tuning on creative writing tends to increase the model's output entropy, whereas training on verifier-supervised, structured tasks tends to decrease it; this trend is consistent with our BWT-guided choice to train structured tasks before open-ended ones.
+Across four domains, \textsc{Omni-Thinker} improves generalization while reducing forgetting, with average gains of 6.2\% over joint multi-task training and 12.4\% over model merging, respectively.